 Yvoire’s narrow cobblestone streets are a big part of its appeal.
-They are filled with eateries, studios, galleries, and tiny boutique shops, which attract tourists from all over the world every year.
-The town’s stone and larch wooden buildings are covered in flowers, which make it the perfect place for all photography and nature lovers.
+The town is famous for its eateries, studios, galleries, and tiny boutique shops, which attract tourists from all over the world every year.
+Yvoire’s stone and larch wooden buildings are usually covered in flowers, which make it the perfect place for all photography and nature lovers.

 The summer months are the busiest and extremely popular among day-trippers coming to relax for the day.
 The view of the lake and its surrounding mountains add charm to this picturesque town, making it as pretty as if you’d see it in a postcard.

 Given the strategic location on Lake Geneva (Lac Lémon) at the narrow point between the “small lake” and the “big lake”, the town was fortified in the 14th century by Amedeus V, the Duc of Savoie.

 After the Duchy of Savoie fell in the 16th century, Yvoire lost all its military privileges and fell in decline.
 Today, tourism has helped the town get back onto its feet and is now officially recognized as one of the “plus beaux village de France” (most beautiful villages in France).